Manfred Clynes: Sentic cycles

 Clynes also studied laughter, "nature's arrow from appearance to reality".
 In (nonderisive) laughter, according to Clynes, a small element of disorder is suddenly understood to be only apparently disordered, within an actual, larger, order.
 He then predicted the existence of soundless laughter, in which the sound production is replaced by tactile pressure at the same temporal pattern.
 In studies at UCSD the mean repetitions of the "ha's" was found to be approximately 5.18 per second.
 Clynes further hypothesized that couples with unmatched speeds of laughter might not be as readily compatible as those whose laughter was harmoniously coordinated.

 Clynes enthusiastically published his realization that love, joy, and reverence were always there to be experienced, capable of being generated through precise expression and accessible by simple means, due to the connection to their biologic roots.
 Music had always been a special means for this, but now, with this touch artform, it was universally accessible.
 By this means, even negative emotions, such as grief anger, could be enjoyed in a compassionate non-destructive framework.

 In the 1970s and in the 1980s Clynes had started to write poems, a few of which had found their way into his book Sentics.
 Later, Marvin Minsky quoted from them in his book The Society of Mind.
 In the late 1980s and in the 1990s he wrote his 12 Animal Poems.
 Boundaries of Compassion is a substantial set of poems growing out of his experience in Germany while doing experimental work at the Luedenscheid hospital in the summer of 1985, poems in regard to what Germans call "the Jewish Question."

 Cyborg (cybernetic organism)

-Clynes is credited with developing and coining the term cyborg, which refers to beings with both biological and artificial parts.
+In a paper published in a 1960 issue of the journal Astronautics, Clynes and Nathan Kline coined the term cyborg, which refers to beings with both biological and artificial parts.
 In other words, cyborgs are beings whose abilities have been enhanced due to the presence and advancement of technology.
-The term cyborg has become an important concept to technoself studies; an interdisciplinary domain of scholarly research dealing with all aspects of human identity in a technological society focusing on the changing nature of relationships between the human and technology.
+The cyborg has become an important concept to technoself studies; an interdisciplinary domain of scholarly research dealing with all aspects of human identity in a technological society focusing on the changing nature of relationships between the human and technology.